WIP: A Quick PyTorch 2.0 Tutorial¶

 Train dataloader length: 391 batches of size 128 Test dataloader length: 79 batches of size 128 Using number of workers: 16 (generally more workers means faster dataloading from CPU to GPU)

-Create training loops¶
+2.7 Create training and testing loops¶

 import time